 Ghost Ranch is 4 miles south of downtown Tempe, and especially worthwhile if you have a car in the area.
 Their kitchen is adventurous with food, but doesn’t go overboard.
 So it’s a great spot for foodie couples who want to try some interesting dishes, and it makes for a nice casual date night.

-We highly recommend grabbing breakfast at NCounter in downtown Tempe.
+We highly recommend grabbing breakfast at Daily Jam (previously called NCounter) in downtown Tempe.
 Bell has a gluten allergy and she loved their delicious red velvet waffles, which are also gluten-free.
 They were perfectly fluffy, tasted like red velvet cake, and not something that is gluten-free, even though they’re made with rice flour.
 They’ve been voted best waffles in Arizona by Food Network too.
 I also recommend the chilaquiles, which are fresh corn tortillas lightly fried, topped with roasted ranchero sauce, melted cheese and two fried eggs.
 It’s a real southwest delight of a breakfast.

 A Few More Tempe Things to Do and Some Local Tips